AECOstore/bundler/README.md

 # Bundler of the MIFESTO framework
 This is the Bundler application for the Mifesto (Micro frontend store) framework.
+An introduction to the basic concepts of Mifesto is shown below.

 ## What is Mifesto?